Learning How to Live Outside the “Crib”

 Do you highly value social connection but become withdrawn at night after a heavy meal?
 Do you highly value creativity but feel more anxious than creative after certain choices like high sugar intake or being inactive?

-Without directly feeling health (the result of your cells having proper tools and communication to do the jobs they have the potential to do) and directly associating a healthy action to a specific positive benefit, you will be challenged to ever align what you wished you did with what you actually do long-term.
+Without directly 1) feeling health; the result of your cells having the proper tools to do the jobs they have the potential to do, and 2) associating a healthy action to a specific positive benefit, you will be challenged to ever align what you wished you did with what you actually do long-term.

 2. REWARD: Answer the most important question raised by your health journey: “What will I do instead?”